-This chapter provides a broad overview of the methodology we use to weight the In-Tab sample for Diary and PPM Radio Market Reports.
+This chapter provides a broad overview of the methodology we use to weight the In-Tab sample for Diary and PPM Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.
 The descriptions included herein are for general information purposes only, and do not represent the full body of our methodology, policy, or procedure.